 Funded by Nelson Forests 2019-2023

-The KCT is very excited to be partnering with Nelson Forests to better understand and support kea utilising exotic plantation forests in the top half of the South Island. $100,000 donated by Nelson Forests over the next 5 years will be used to fund the following research and programmes:
+The KCT is very excited to be partnering with Nelson Forests to better understand and support kea utilising plantation forests in the top half of the South Island. $100,000 donated by Nelson Forests over the next 5 years will be used to fund the following research and programmes:

 - Conflict Transformation Programme.

 - Citizen Science Research – How important are plantation forestry sites to kea populations?